dexterarmy/dsa-ts/complexity.md

 6. big-oh -> our algo will not exceed the complexity of this
 7. tight bound
 8. big theta -> g(n) is both upper and lower bound on growth rate of f(n) for large values of n.
-9. constant space complexity ???? -> done -> space complexity vs auxiliary space
+9. constant space complexity ???? -> done -> space complexity vs auxiliary space -> no new arrays created
+10.